-Sridevi, who died on this day in 2018 at the age of 54, left behind a bountiful legacy of dance performances.
+Sridevi, who died on February 24, 2018, at the age of 54, left behind a bountiful legacy of dance performances.
 Several actresses have paid tribute to her terpsichorean skills, her ability to be both sensuous and virginal, passionate and professional.
 Vidya Balan doffed her hat to Hawa Hawaai in Tumhari Sulu (2017), but the end result doubly proved the power of the original song.

 Kaate Nahin Kat Te has been referenced in more interesting ways.
 In Sachin Kundalkar’s cult film Aiyyaa (2012), Rani Mukerji plays Meenakshi, whose head is stuffed with Hindi film songs and fantasies about The One.
 In the opening montage, which echoes the sequence that kicks off Ram Gopal Varma’s Rangeela (1995), Meenakshi is in the throes of a vivid dream.
 She is dancing like Madhuri Dixit from Tezaab in one moment.
 In another, she is throwing her body about a fireplace like Sridevi in Kaate Nahin Kat Te.
 Meenakshi is wearing the same blue sari, but has an important extra accessory – outsized Jeetendra-white goggles.